astorDev/confi/providers/dotnet/article/index.md

 );
 ```

 We'll start the timer from our provider constructor.
-Here's how our provider should look like after the update:
+Here's what our provider should look like after the update:

 ```cs
 public class Provider : ConfigurationProvider {